Pregnancy Diary Week 26

 Forgetfulness, clumsiness, lower abdominal achiness and vision changes still continue to manifest this week in addition to increased vaginal discharge.

 Since your baby is developing in such an impressive rate, your nutrition should be well taken into consideration.
-Make sure to eat healthy foods apart from getting adequate amount of sleep and performing some little exercise regularly.
+Make sure to eat healthy foods apart from getting an adequate amount of sleep and performing some little exercise regularly.

 Collard Greens For Pregnancy Nutrition